ProSuite/techblog/about.md

 ---

 Welcome to the ProSuite Tech Blog.
-This is a loose series of articles on technical topics related to ProSuite, Esri, Programming, and GIS in general.
+This is a loose series of articles on technical topics related to ProSuite, ArcGIS, Programming, and GIS in general.
 Articles are written by the ProSuite Authors in the hope that they are useful, not least to themselves.
 All content is available under